flaneur2020/lyah/README.markdown

 ## Acknowledgement

-Thanks MnO2, whom as the translator of the Learn You a Haskell For Great Good (Traditional Chinese version).
-The document generator written by myself is dirty and buggy, and even I can hardly make it runnable on Linux.
+Thanks MnO2, whom the translator of the Learn You a Haskell For Great Good (Traditional Chinese version).
+The document generator written by myself is dirty and buggy, and even myself can hardly make it runnable on Linux.
 Thank you for your work.